Nelson-Gon/manymodelr/README.md

 `library(manymodelr)`

-**What's in this version of the package?**
+**What's in this version of the package?

-The aim of this package is to build on `caret`'s powerful machine learning algorithms while leveraging user convenience and `tidyverse` like syntax.
-To this end, the author has developed a number of convenience functions that make it easy to build and tune machine learning algorithms in one go.
+*Please see the News.md file*

 **Key functions in this version**